 We have sole hire of settings to enable us to meet the needs of those attending and to differentiate activities appropriately.
-We welcome the whole family and encourage siblings to attend and join in the fun to give the whole family a positive experience.
+We welcome the whole family at our family sessions and encourage siblings to attend and join in the fun to give the whole family a positive experience.

 My name is Lisa Donoghue and I set up the charity after experiencing problems with accessing mainstream/public areas with my child who has autism, called Oliver, and my other 3 children.
 When my two youngest children were babies I came across many difficulties in getting out and about and would resort to staying at home.
 I would only tackle trips out that were most urgent when I was on my own with the children.

 This resulted in me becoming isolated, probably not ‘fitting in’ in the mainstream playground and feeling very different from others.
 Let’s face the facts, how could I speak to others about dealing with a non-verbal child, choosing a special school, upsets, meltdowns, siblings, running away, the whole picture….how could I even do that?

 A few things stand out to me about our ‘journey’ so far….

 Like the time Ollie was meticulously lining up carrot sticks at a family event, hardly noticing other people there, still non-verbal and a family member said that ‘he didn’t look autistic’ and ‘lots of children do that’.

 When Ollie was struggling in a doctor’s surgery and the Doctor asked if I could ‘shut him up’ because he couldn’t hear what my daughter was saying.

 When we attended a special needs dental appointment and Ollie had to have a Teletubbie toy with him for me to get him there which made noises, and the assistant told me to turn it off because she couldn’t concentrate.